giga-lens/gigalens/docs/_sources/model-spec.rst.txt

        with exposure time :math:`t_{exp}` (conventionally written as ``exp_time``).

-Although these two components of the model are not completely separate (since the prior in the probabilistic model is for parameters defined by the physical model), they are mostly decoupled.
+Although these two components of the model are not completely separate (since the prior in the probabilistic model is for parameters defined by the physical model), they are decoupled.
 Therefore, in our implementation, we are careful to keep these two components of the model distinct.
 The following are our package's high level descriptions for a physical and probabilistic model.